wilmix8/WEB8.0/README.md

 r) WEB8.0(OJ7)  also   supports   100%  OOPS  concept.
 So  it  is called as  a  Pure OOPS  Programming Language.

-s)  We  can   convert   Java program  to  WEB8.0(OJ7)  Program  by   using  command  ConvertToWeb8.
+s) Web8.0(OJ7) is a  high standard  language  greater than Java/j2ee, Python, and all Programming language in this  today computer  world.

 t)  WEB8.0(OJ7)   Intermediate Program    is  used   to  test  the  WEB8.0(OJ7)  Program  , when  user

 done  mistake  in WEB8.0(OJ7) Programming.

-u) WEB8.0(OJ7)    is  designed   in such  a  way   that  Java  Programmers  can   easily   follow it.
+u) WEB8.0(OJ7)    is  designed   in such  a  way   that  c/c++/pythton,.Net  Programmers  can   easily   follow it.

 v)  WEB8.0(OJ7)  is  best  in security  side. eg)   when  we use  Machine learning or web application, it  is best  in security side.

 w) WEB8.0(OJ7)   will  work  in  Linux  platform like  ubuntu, etc. So write once  and  run any where.

-x)  ScrollServer  can  be used  with  Java Frameworks like  Hibernate,  Mybatics, Java Spring,EJB.
+x)  ScrollServer for  WEB8.0(OJ7) cannot  be used  with  Java Frameworks like  Hibernate,  Mybatics, Java Spring,EJB.
 We can use this for constructing web application. but WEB8.0(OJ7) cannot be used with java Frameworks  like  Hibernate,  Mybatics, Java Spring,EJB.
 Because WEB8.0(OJ7) and java/j2ee are invented in different programming Languages.